 - Dipstick test of your urine - a special testing strip is dipped into your urine sample to look for any signs of blood vessel or kidney problems due to sarcoidosis.

 If your doctor suspects sarcoidosis, after some initial tests (above), they will usually refer you to a specialist to confirm the diagnosis.
 The specialist will also provide advice about how best to treat you.
 The specialist may suggest some other tests to help confirm the diagnosis and to see which parts of your body sarcoidosis is affecting.
 For example:

-- A biopsy - to make a definite diagnosis of sarcoidosis, in most cases, a small sample of tissue (a biopsy) needs to be taken from one of the areas of inflammation (granulomas).
+- A biopsy - in order to make a definite diagnosis of sarcoidosis, in most cases, a small sample of tissue (a biopsy) needs to be taken from one of the areas of inflammation (granulomas).
 If your lungs are a problem, a bronchoscopy is usually done.
 A small telescope is passed via your nose, down your windpipe (trachea) and into your lungs.
 A sample of tissue is taken from your lungs and sent to the laboratory.
 The inflammation of sarcoidosis has a typical appearance when it is examined under a microscope.
-A biopsy may also be taken from other areas if sarcoidosis is suspected there.
-For example, your skin, lymph glands, etc. Note: not everyone with sarcoidosis needs a biopsy.
+A biopsy may also be taken from other areas if sarcoidosis is suspected there - for example, your skin, lymph glands, etc. Note: not everyone with sarcoidosis needs a biopsy.
 For example, if you have the typical symptoms of Löfgren's syndrome, you may not need a biopsy to confirm the diagnosis.

 - CT or MRI scans - if your lungs are thought to be affected, a specialist may suggest a CT scan to allow a more detailed look at your lungs.
 An MRI scan of your heart or your brain may be suggested if sarcoidosis is thought to be affecting your heart or your nervous system.